The Hermitage (Nashville, Tennessee): Museum

 Andrew Jackson's grandson, Andrew Jackson III, and his family were the last to occupy the Hermitage.
 The family moved out in 1893, and it ceased being a family residence.
 The Hermitage was opened to the public by the Ladies' Hermitage Association, who had been deeded the property by the state of Tennessee for use as a museum of both Jackson's life and the antebellum South in general.
-The Association restored the mansion to its appearance in 1837.
+The Association restored the mansion to its 1837 appearance.
 Over time, the organization bought back all the land that had been sold, taking ownership of the last parcel that restored the site boundaries in 2003.

 The Hermitage escaped disaster during the 1998 Nashville tornado outbreak.
 An F-3 tornado crossed the property at about 4 p.m. on April 16, 1998, missing the house and grave site but toppling 1,000 trees on the estate, many that were reportedly planted by Jackson himself nearly 200 years earlier.
 The trees once hid the house from passers-by on U.S. Route 70, but their loss left the mansion in plain sight.

 Using wood from the fallen trees, Gibson Guitar Corporation produced 200 limited-edition "Old Hickory" guitars.
 The first guitar produced was presented to the Smithsonian, although as of 2018, it was not on display.

 The mansion is the most accurately preserved early presidential home in the country.
 Each year, the home receives more than a quarter million visitors, making it the fourth-most-visited presidential residence in the country (after the White House, Mount Vernon, and Monticello).
 The property was declared a National Historic Landmark in 1960.

 Based on archaeological excavations and other research, the Hermitage mounted an exhibition on slave life at the plantation in 2005.
 It is installed in the Visitor Center and provides much more focus on the lives of enslaved African American families at the plantation, ranging from the domestic staff to field laborers.